-- 1. Development of superconductors with high critical temperature - 2.
-Exploration of exotic superconducting states - 3.
+1. Development of superconductors with high critical temperature

+- 2. Exploration of exotic superconducting states - 3.
 Development of new functional materials

 Superconductivity is a phenomenon associated with spontaneous symmetry breaking.
 The knowledge has spread to many fields.
 For example, the energy gap in the BCS theory of superconductivity has an analogy with the mass of a particle.
 What is interesting is that because superconductivity is based on a universal principle, it appears in a variety of materials, creating a diversity that reflects the properties of those materials.
-This has provided a number of opportunities for progress in condensed matter physics.
-Notable examples are high-temperature superconductivity, anisotropic superconductivity, time-reversal symmetry-breaking superconductivity, and topological superconductivity, all of which have been recognized as central issues in modern condensed matter physics.
+This has provided many opportunities for progress in condensed matter physics.
+Notable examples are hightemperature superconductivity, anisotropic superconductivity, time-reversal symmetry breaking superconductivity, and topological superconductivity, all of which have been recognized as central issues in modern condensed matter physics.
 To open up new fields, we are developing new superconducting materials by controlling the crystal structures using the properties of chemical elements.

-Our group is equipped with a full range of facilities from the synthesis of materials to the measurement of their physical properties.
-Materials are synthesized in various types of electric furnaces.
-Magnetic, transport, thermal, and optical properties are investigated using various experimental apparatuses.
-The figures below show some of our achievements in the development of superconducting materials using coordination chemistry, making and breaking chemical bonds, and polymorphism.
+A series of experiments from materials synthesis to measurements of physical properties are conducted using many kinds of experimental apparatuses.
+Materials are synthesized in a variety of electric furnaces.
+Magnetic, transport, and thermal properties are investigated using various experimental apparatuses.
+The figures below show some of our achievements in the development of superconducting materials utilizing coordination chemistry, making and breaking chemical bonds, and polymorphism.

-Making and breaking chemical bonds in 122-type
+Making and breaking

+chemical bonds in 122-type